 Weekly studio classes are an integral part of my university teaching.
 They often take the form of a group lesson, where students perform their current repertoire as well as etudes.
 Listening activities play an important role in the class as well.
-For example, I will ask a student to bring to class a recording of a viola work that they enjoy, which they will then describe and everyone will listen to.
-Often times students will bring recordings of pieces from outside the standard repertoire, which helps to broaden their appreciation for what is available for our instrument.
+For example, I will ask a student to bring to class a recording of a work they enjoy, which they will then describe and everyone will listen to.
+Often times students will bring recordings of pieces from outside the standard repertoire, which helps to broaden their appreciation and knowledge of what music is available.

 While playing in the viola choir at Wright State, students collaborate with one another and establish themselves in leadership roles different from those in traditional chamber music and orchestral settings.
 Older students have the responsibility of running rehearsals and leading performances.
 They also serve as mentors to younger students, helping them grow as musicians within a collegial environment.
 This cooperative effort keeps my students driven both individually and collectively as they strive toward a common goal.
 Playing in the viola choir is not only a fun activity, but it provides students with additional opportunities for performance and personal expression.
 The experience gained in the viola choir enhances what they learn during lessons, and increases their confidence as performers in a way that will be valuable throughout their careers.